Posse (I Need You on the Floor)

-it was released in the United Kingdom in November 2002, reaching number 15 on the UK Singles Chart.
-The song reached the top 10 in Austria, Germany, and Romania and the top 20 in Denmark, Finland, and Sweden.
+it was released in November 2002 and reached number 15 on the UK Singles Chart.

 The song samples "What Time Is Love?" by the KLF, taken from their 1991 album The White Room.
 The lyrics "I'm bigger, and bolder, and rougher, and tougher, in other words sucker there is no other" is from Human Resource's 1991 song "Dominator".